elektrofon/patchOS/README.md

 patchOS is controlled via a simple web interface.
 It's best to use your phone for this.
-Open your web bowser and navigate to `http://patchos.local`
+Open your web browser and navigate to `http://patchos.local`

 ### Special note for Android user